unicef-drp/GeoSight-OS/docs/src/developer/documentation/index.md

 Once your pull request is opened you need to wait for it to be merged before you can open a new one.

 ### Page metadata
-Whenever you create a new file, you should add the standard header to the top of the file:
+Whenever you create a new file, you should add the standard header (below) to the top of the file:
+**Note:** *You need to copy the entire header including the `---` at the top and bottom of the header*

 ```
 ---